fdaguila/libaire/doc/source/adc.rst

 An inherently complex issue in the AD conversor is the reliability of the values obtained.
 Such values are influenced by a number of
-details: the waiting times after changing the channel or the reference source.
+details: the waiting time after changing the channel or the reference source.
 This module hides to some extent the procedures of channel change or reference source change while trying to guarantee reliable enough read values.
 Note that some of the factors that induce